 - Aerospace engineering

 - Business management

 2. Why is a philosophy major so useful?
 Why are philosophy majors so successful in the workforce?

 Answer: Recently published employer interviews indicate that employers find philosophy majors to be uncommonly open-minded, analytical and innovative.
 Furthermore, according to an 18-year study of 550,000 college students by the National Institute of Education (as reported by the Chronicle of Higher Education), philosophy majors are uncommonly well-educated.
 Philosophy majors on average score:

 - Higher on the Law School Admissions Test (LSAT) than every college major besides economics and mathematics;

 - Higher on the Graduate Management Admission Test (GMAT, or "business school entrance exam") than every college major besides mathematics, including 15% higher than business majors;

 - Higher on the verbal and analytic portions Graduate Records Examination (GRE, or "graduate school entrance exam") than every other college major; and

 - Higher on the quantitative portion of the GRE than every other humanities major.

-3. Great - you almost have me convinced to major in philosophy!
-What other benefits are there to a philosophy degree?
+3. What other benefits are there to a philosophy degree?

 Answer: We live in an increasingly complex world - morally, socially, politically and economically.
 An undergraduate degree in philosophy challenges a person to think carefully and clearly about this entire array of issues in a way that no other undergraduate major does.
 Philosophy majors are uniquely well-equipped to think critically about the world in which they will live for the rest of their lives.